icedwater/flutterby/README.md

 This generates a combination of two words when a button is clicked.

-We assume that the [install steps][inst] are already done and some Android SDK is already on the system, since the codelab chooses to go with Android first.
+The first part of the codelab is to [install][inst] some Android SDK which lets you then proceed on the editor/environment of your choice, even if it is not VS Code.

 ## Architectures